 Suzy is also an author herself.
 Her recent books include Machiavelli for Moms (Simon & Schuster) and Forgotten Crimes: The Holocaust and People with Disabilities.
 She is a ghostwriter for a #1 New York Times best-selling author with more than 25 million copies in print and will be publishing her first children’s book with HarperCollins in 2018.

 4. Nicola Barr with The Bent Agency – New York, NY

-Nicola is looking for new authors who are writing literary fiction, commercial women’s fiction, crime, and young adult fiction, as well as non-fiction popular culture, memoir, also things pertaining to Ireland, where she was born.
+Nicola is looking for new authors who are writing literary fiction, commercial women’s fiction, crime, and young adult fiction, as well as non-fiction popular culture, and memoir.
+She is also interested in working with Irish and Scottish writers on their titles representing the voice of the working class, and also things pertaining to Ireland, where she was born.
 She has worked with authors like Katherine Webb, author of “The Legacy”, John Grindrod, Travis Elborough, and Holly Seddon.